microsoft/kiota/docs/get-started/ruby.md

 ### Getting access to the packages
 > **Note:** This is a temporary requirement while Kiota is in preview.
 #### Install Bundler
-1. To install bundler, execute the following line:
+1. To install bundler, execute the following line in the root directory of your project:
 ````shell
 gem install bundler
 ````
-2. Create gemfile named **Gemfile** in the root directory of your project.
+2. Create a gemfile named **Gemfile** in the root directory of your project.

 #### Getting your Personal Access Token
 1. Navigate to [New personal access token](https://github.com/settings/tokens/new) and generate a new token. (permissions: `package:read`, `repo`).